ress059/ecu/doc/ntnode_h/index.rst

 Iterates (for-loops) over all previous (left) siblings, including the supplied starting node.
 Terminates after the first (leftmost) sibling is reached.
 Consider the following example tree:

 .. figure:: /images/ntnode/ecu_ntnode_prev_sibling_at_for_each.svg
     :width: 500
     :align: center

     ECU_NTNODE_PREV_SIBLING_AT_FOR_EACH()

 Iterating over some nodes returns the following:

-+ Iterating over node0 returns node0 since it has no siblings.
++ Iterating over node0 returns node0 then terminates since it has no siblings.
-+ Iterating over node1 returns node1 since it is the first sibling.
++ Iterating over node1 returns node1 then terminates since it is the first sibling.
 + Iterating over node2 returns in this order: node2, node1.
 + Iterating over node4 returns in this order: node4, node3, node2, node1.